 We can never go very long between interior design inspiration posts which spotlight kitchens!
 Especially a French Country, French Farmhouse, or French Cottage style kitchen.
 My longtime blog pal Desiree of Decor de Provence fame just happens to have one of the most character-filled Provence-inspired kitchens around.

 Located in Utah, this quality crafted French inspired home for her family is filled with collected antique treasures, rustic elegance, and the beachy colors Desiree loves: soft blue-greys and aqua-greens.
 The charming kitchen is a lesson in rustic elegance and a wonderful backdrop for a young family’s memories.
-Though the family has collected treasures from around the world for this home, I have sprinkled in home decor and furnishing suggestions with affiliate links (if you use them, I may be compensated when you make a purchase.)
+Though the family has collected treasures from around the world for this home,

 Look at the beautiful roof!

 Let’s take a closer look at design details and finishes in the kitchen and dining area inspired by European farmhouses, yet interpreted in a pleasingly personal way.
 (Stylist extraordinaire Bonnie Broten styled these dreamy images, and I recall Desiree raving about the experience…don’t we all wish a stylist would show up on our doorstep with a fresh artful eye on our spaces?)

 Styling: Bonnie Broten